arthurrichards77/cascade_sim_tools/ardupilot/multi/README.md

 ## Using Docker

+> Note: further development of this activity has been moved to a [different repository](https://github.com/arthurrichards77/ardupilot_sitl_docker).

 Experimental support has been developed for doing this in [Docker](https://www.docker.com/), which offers natural scalability via its container framework.
 Credit to Eduardo R. B. Marques whose [Ardupilot Docker image](https://hub.docker.com/r/edrdo/ardupilot-sitl-docker) has been the starting point for mine.
 To get started:
 1. [Install docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
 2. Navigate to the `update` subfolder and run `docker build -t arthur/ardupilot .`.
 This produces a Docker image with the latest Ardupilot source, supporting the